Family Members Of Chicago Torture Video Victim Speak Out

-One day after the horrific Chicago torture video that showed a mentally challenged teen held hostage and tortured went viral, the family members of the victim has come forward to tell their side of the story.
+One day after the horrific Chicago torture video that showed a mentally challenged teen held hostage and tortured went viral, the family members of the victim have come forward to tell their side of the story.

 The horrific incident eventually led to the arrests of four people who were later identified as Brittany Covington, Tesfaye Cooper, Jordan Hill, and Tanishia Covington.
 All four suspects find themselves charged with a hate crime; felony aggravated kidnapping, aggravated unlawful restraint and aggravated battery with a deadly weapon.

 According to CNN, Hill, Cooper and Brittany Covington also face additional charges of residential burglary.
 Additionally, Hill also faces a standalone charge of possession of a stolen motor vehicle.

 All the arrested teenagers are 18-years-old.
 In the now infamous video, a mentally challenged young white man is seen with his mouth taped shut lying in the corner of a room.
 The voices of people in the room taunting him could be heard in the background.
 Two people are seen in the video cutting off the teen’s sweatshirt.
 Another person is seen pushing the teenager’s head with his foot.
 A wound was also visible on the forehead of the victim.
 The video was reportedly live streamed by the individuals on Facebook.
 In the unedited footage of the video, the people could be heard abusing the U.S. President-elect Donald Trump as well as white people in general.